Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Abstract

 \section{Abstract}

-In this paper, we study the Bayesian multi-task variable selection problem, where the goal is to select activated variables for multiple related data sets simultaneously.
-Our proposed method generalizes the spike-and-slab prior to multiple data sets, and we prove its posterior consistency in high-dimensional regimes.
-To calculate the posterior distribution, we propose a novel variational Bayes algorithm based on the recently developed ``sum of single effects" model of~\citet{wang2020simple}.
-Finally, motivated by differential gene network analysis in biology, we extend our method to joint learning of multiple directed acyclic graphical models.
-Both simulation studies and real gene expression data analysis are conducted to show the effectiveness of the proposed method.
+We study the Bayesian multi-task variable selection problem, where the goal is to select activated variables for multiple related data sets simultaneously.
+We propose a new variational Bayes algorithm which generalizes and improves the recently developed ``sum of single effects" model of~\citet{wang2020simple}.
+Motivated by differential gene network analysis in biology, we further extend our method to joint structure learning of multiple directed acyclic graphical models, a problem known to be computationally highly challenging.
+We propose a novel order MCMC sampler where our multi-task variable selection algorithm is used to quickly evaluate the posterior probability of each ordering.
+Both simulation studies and real gene expression data analysis are conducted to show the efficiency of our method.
+Finally, we also prove a posterior consistency result for multi-task variable selection, which provides a theoretical guarantee for the proposed algorithms.
+Supplementary materials for this article are available online.